BrendanOswego/kotlin-playground/README.md

 # Kotlin Playground

 ## Description
-An example application for highlighting basic features of Kotlin
+An example application for highlighting basic features of Kotlin.

 ## Running Tests
 Use the following command to run tests: